Duomo (San Romolo)

 are in The London National Gallery and the Met respectively.

-Perugino's Madonna and Child Enthroned, with Saints Sebastian and John
+Perugino's Virgin and Child Enthroned, with Saints Sebastian and John

 the Baptist.
 Painted for the chapel of Cornelia di Giovanni Martini